workfloworchestrator/SuPA/docs/installation.rst

 .. note::

-    SuPA has been tested with Python 3.11 and 3.12.
+    SuPA has been tested with Python version 3.11 upto and including 3.14.
     Compatibility with earlier Python versions will brake in the future or is already broken.
     Compatibility with later Python versions is untested.